GabrielCamba/Grants-Program/applications/openPayroll.md

 - Transparent payment from a treasury contract.
 - The project aims to cover a perodical payment of an organization to members/employees/providers/agents and this will be done automatically.
 - All the Polkadot ecosystem and people from outside can use this project to solve the payroll issue in a transparent way.
-- The team wanted to create this project in order to apply the knowledge we got from PBA Buenos Aires 2023 in a real project that can solve a problem for the people in the real life.
+- The team wanted to create this project in order to apply the knowledge we got from PBA Buenos Aires 2023.
+We build the team to solve a problem for the people in the real life.

 ### Project Details

->> TODO
+> > TODO

 - Mockups/designs of any UI components

 In the payroll contract there will be different entities and the interface will be some messages most of the self explicit: